r3dvorak/mod_r3d_floater/README.md

 # R3D Floater

-A Joomla 5 module that displays a **floating panel** on selected pages.
+A Joomla 4 and 5 module that displays a **floating panel** on selected pages.
 The panel can contain **custom HTML** (with the Joomla editor) or **embed another module**, slides in from any screen edge, and supports **frequency control** and **delayed auto-open**.

 ---